 While lots of things have changed over the years, much remains the same.
 Greenville still has a lot of houses that date back to the 1940's (and maybe earlier.)
 History buffs enjoy this whole region as do Train buffs.
 While living in Crescent Mills, we often rode our horses up to Greenville's Round Valley Lake.
 It's just a wonderful county!

 For these truly rural counties, all-terrain mobility gear is a huge help.
 Without all terrain gear your outdoor options will be much more limited in terms of doing things beyond Scenic Drives.
 Believe me, the Scenic Drives alone are worth the trip, but to enjoy getting out and about, an all-terrain device whether manual or motor driven will be extremely liberating.

-If you want to experience all that Plumas County has to offer and you need ADA accessible accommodations, then Chester is the town to choose.
-There are also some cabin rentals around Lake Almanor, which may provide good alternatives.
+If you want to experience all that Plumas County has to offer and you need ADA accessible accommodations, then Chester is the town to choose for the western portion and Graeagle/Portola areas for the eastern portion of the county.
 Many people vacation using RVs and camping is always an option in good weather.

 If you have very limited mobility - or no access to an all-terrain device, one of the great ways to enjoy Plumas County is through taking one or all of the scenic drives.
 Most of the scenic drives can be accomplished as a day trip or as a part of a loop.
 Take some time and look through the Scenic Drive brochures.
 Much of the 'accessible recreation' opportunities will occur along the Scenic Drives.
 Naturally, taking photos from your car is a great option, too.

 Fall can be a particularly beautiful time of year in Plumas County.
 Lassen National Park develops spectacularly colorful foliage.
 Plumas County Fall Color Guide may work just as well as a guide to equally gorgeous Spring when the new leaves and wildflowers arrive.
 Plumas County is great for photographers any time of the year!